A Profile of Dr. Leonard Berg

 Shortly after the first grant was awarded, Berg realized that families in the research study needed a support group, so he helped establish a St. Louis chapter of the association.
 Various members of his team still are involved, and Berg is a frequent speaker on the Alzheimer's Association's behalf.
 "He is very willing, kind and insightful," said Executive Director Kathleen O'Brien.
 "He can see how laboratory research, clinical research and ways to help families all fit into the big picture."

-In 1986, Berg was elected to the national Alzheimer's Association's medical and scientific advisory board, which he now chairs.
+In 1986, Berg was elected to the national Alzheimer's Association's medical and scientific advisory board, which he later chaired.
 The board assigns about $6 million in research funds each year.
-He joined the association's parent board in 1989, is on its ethics advisory panel and often acts as a spokesman.
+He joined the association's parent board in 1989 and often acted as a spokesman on its ethics advisory panel.
 "Leonard has been instrumental in linking our medical, scientific and caregiving programs," said Edward Truschke, president and chief executive officer of the Alzheimer's Association.
 "He is particularly adroit in driving a consensus by hearing all sides of a story and tying everything together in cogent ways that make people feel good about the solution."

-Berg's 65-hour workweek has shrunk since he suffered a heart attack in 1993.
+Berg's 65-hour workweek shrunk after he suffered a heart attack in 1993.
 For several months after his bypass surgery, his office received thousands of phone calls and letters from around the world.
-"It seemed like everyone on earth knew of his illness and was concerned," said Kathy Mann Koepke, Ph.D., research assistant professor of neurology and executive director of the The Charles F. and Joanne Knight Alzheimer's Disease Research Center.
+"It seemed like everyone on earth knew of his illness and was concerned," said Kathy Mann Koepke, Ph.D., research assistant professor of neurology and executive director of the The Charles F. and Joanne Knight Alzheimer's Disease Research Center at the time.
 "Many had only heard him speak but were very moved by his knowledge and compassion."
 After Mann Koepke had surgery the following year, Berg did her weekly grocery shopping.

-In 1997, Berg will pass the directorship of the Knight ADRC to Eugene M. Johnson Jr., Ph.D., Norman J. Stupp Professor of Neurology, and John C. Morris, M.D., associate professor of neurology.
-But he intends to remain active in public service and advocacy.
-He also will spend time with family members.
-(Berg is the father of John A. Berg, associate vice chancellor for finance.)
+In 1998, Berg passed the directorship of the Knight ADRC to Eugene M. Johnson Jr., Ph.D., Norman J. Stupp Professor of Neurology, and John C. Morris, M.D., Harvey A. and Dorismae Hacker Friedman Distinguished Professor of Neurology.
+In 2004, Morris assumed the title of Knight ADRC director.
+Berg remained active in public service and advocacy.
+He also greatly cherished the time spent with his family.

-His top priority for the next five years is to persuade more School of Medicine colleagues to study Alzheimer's disease --though 16 departments and divisions already are collaborating.
+His top priority after retirement was to persuade more School of Medicine colleagues to study Alzheimer's disease.
 "It is such an intriguing scientific problem because it has complex causes and mechanisms," Berg said.
 "The challenge is to understand how multiple genetic, environmental and aging factors interact to bring about the disease and all of its human and social consequences."